31 Oct Global Interior Design Industry & Market

 Global Interior Design Industry & Market Updated

-Two Professionals Discuss European and American Interior Design and How Covid Affected the Design Industry
+Two Professionals Discuss European and American Interior Design and How Lockdowns Affected the Design Industry

 Knowing the European design market like the back of my hand and seeing interest in true European design from Americans, it made perfect sense to establish my design studio in the United States where I proudly create upscale interiors with a European feel.
 Because of my unique experience and background, people often ask me about the real differences between these two different countries in terms of style, trends, and the design market.

-With Covid connecting people more to their interiors, the changing markets, and people’s changing perception on design, this seemed like the perfect time to answer this question.
+With lockdowns connecting people more to their interiors, the changing markets, and people’s changing perception on design, this seemed like the perfect time to answer this question.

 To really broaden the perspective I can share, I invited my favorite expert on design, straight from Milan, Ewa Wilkos.
 Ewa is the founder and journalist of Dreams & Designs, which was founded out of her love for design, culture, travel and writing.